How is Bangladesh's Digital Security Act muzzling free speech? | DW | 03.03.2021

 Citing data from Bangladesh's Cyber Crime Tribunal, Amnesty International reports that about 2,000 cases have been filed under the DSA, with journalists often targeted.
 Ten newspaper editors faced legal charges under the act for critical reporting on leaders of the ruling Awami League party in 2020.

-Ali Riaz, a Bangladeshi political scientist at Illinois State University in the US, told DW that provisions in the DSA pose a threat to fundamental rights enshrined in the Bangladeshi constitution and international standards of freedom of expression.
+Ali Riaz, distinguished professor of political science at Illinois State University in the US, told DW that provisions in the DSA pose a threat to fundamental rights enshrined in the Bangladeshi constitution and international standards of freedom of expression.

 "The law has not been made to protect the citizens, but rather to serve the interests of the ruling party and the government," he said.